-Defined, a student organization is an association of Ohio State students created for any educational purpose that supports the vision and goals of the university set forth in the Academic Plan and the Diversity Action Plan.
-There are thousands of students involved in organizations, ranging from cooking clubs, to dance team, and more.
-To find an organization that fits you, visit the student organization directory, or learn how to start your own organization on the registration page.
+Defined, a student organization is an association of Ohio State students created for any educational purpose that supports the vision and goals of the university.
+There are thousands of students involved in organizations, ranging from cooking clubs, to dance teams, to academic honoraries, and more.
+To find an organization that fits you, visit the student organization directory or learn how to start your own organization on the registration page.

 Contact: CSLS@osu.edu | (614) 292-8763